ptomato/talks/guadec2022/README.md

 <!--
     While Evan was fixing GObject classes to work with class fields, he also fixed a long-standing annoyance: now you don't have to use underscore-init as the constructor anymore in GObject classes.
 You can write a constructor just like normal classes.
-    So, a GObject class now looks like this - I've updated my example app to take advantage of this.
+    So, a GObject class now looks like this.
 -->

 ---